 From the linked article:

-A woman who gained note for writing lurid mystery books about women murdering their husbands has now been arrested for action out her fiction in real life.
+A woman who gained note for writing lurid mystery books about women murdering their husbands has now been arrested for acting out her fiction in real life.

 Writer Nancy Crampton-Brophy, who wrote the 2011 book, "How to Murder Your Husband," was arrested in Oregon after her own, real-life husband was found shot to death.

 Note: According to this article, she wrote romantic suspense novels and "How to Murder Your Husband" was actually an essay.
 Facts are important, but still...she actually addressed the subject in writing.
 Maybe not the best thing to have on your resume when your husband gets murdered.

 Also, her late husband's body was found at the Oregon Culinary Institute, where he worked as a chef.
 Forget TV, this is looking more and more like a feature.